 Unfortunately, it’s unlikely any of us will get lucky and stumble across an all-seeing crystal ball anytime soon.
-Thankfully, there is an alternative that, while it is not foolproof, is as close as we’re likely to get.
+Thankfully, there is an alternative that.
 Analytics and data can take information, results, betting input, and more to create a comprehensive look at upcoming events and help you with your sports betting strategy.
+While it is not foolproof, is as close as we’re likely to get.

 Sports betting platforms employ numerous professional oddsmakers in order to make the odds and lines that you see on various sportsbooks.
 In order to create the odds, professional oddsmakers must wade through mountains of information and data, historical records, current trends, and more before they create the lines for the sportsbooks we’ve all come to be familiar with.